CraftAcademyLabs/coach-guides/weeks/week_3.md

 * Basics of SPA development in Angular
 * Learn and make use of Local storage

+_Note: The following guide is only temporary since we're running Middleman again for this iteration_

 ### Guide
 - **Monday:**
   - [ ] Morning: Introduce the week lab - Raoul